42-AI/bootcamp_machine-learning/day03/day03.md

 # Day03 - Logistic Regression

-Today, you will discover your first classification algorithm: the logistic regression.
-You will learn its cost function, gradient descent and some metrics to evaluate its performances.
+Today, you will discover your first classification algorithm: logistic regression.
+You will learn its cost function, gradient descent and some metrics to evaluate its performance.

 ## Notions of the Day

 Logistic hypothesis, logistic gradient descent, logistic regression, multiclass classification.
 Accuracy, precision, recall, F1-score, confusion matrix.

-## Useful Ressources
+## Useful Resources

-We strongly advise you to use the following resource:
+We strongly advise that you use the following resource:
 [Machine Learning MOOC - Stanford](https://www.coursera.org/learn/machine-learning/home/week/3)
 Here are the sections of the MOOC that are relevant for today's exercises: